AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 because a last-chance handler must never return to the caller (hence the term "last-chance").
 The LED changes state every half-second.

-Unlike the approach in which there is only the last-chance handler routine, the other approach also allows exception handlers but in a specific idiomatic manner.
-In particular, whenever an exception is raised, the only handler that can apply is a matching handler located in the same frame in which the exception is raised.
-Propagation in this context is simply an immediate branch issued by the compiler, directly to the matching handler's sequence of statements.
+Unlike the approach in which there is only the last-chance handler routine, the other approach allows exception handlers, but in a specific, restricted manner.
+Whenever an exception is raised, the only handler that can apply is a matching handler located in the same frame in which the exception is raised.
+Propagation in this context is simply an immediate branch instruction issued by the compiler, going directly to the matching handler's sequence of statements.
 If there is no matching local handler the last chance handler is invoked.
 For example:

 .. code:: ada run_button project=Courses.Ada_For_C_Embedded_Dev.SPARK.Exception_Return

    package Arrays is

       type List is array (Natural range <>) of Integer;

       function Value (A : List; X, Y : Integer) return Integer;

    end Arrays;

    package body Arrays is

       function Value (A : List; X, Y : Integer) return Integer is begin
          return A (X + Y * 10);
       exception
          when Constraint_Error =>
             return 0;
       end Value;

    end Arrays;

    with Ada.Text_IO; use Ada.Text_IO;
    with Arrays;      use Arrays;

    procedure Some_Process is
       L : constant List (1 ..
 100) := (others => 42);
    begin
       Put_Line (Integer'Image (Value (L, 1, 10)));
    exception
       when Constraint_Error =>
          Put_Line ("FAILURE");
    end;

 In both procedure :ada:`Some_Process` and function :ada:`Value` we have an exception handler for :ada:`Constraint_Error`.
 In this example the exception is raised in :ada:`Value` because the index check fails there.
 A local handler for that exception is present so the handler applies and the function returns zero, normally.
 Because the call to the function returns normally, the execution of :ada:`Some_Process` prints zero and then completes normally.

 Let's imagine, however, that function :ada:`Value` did *not* have a handler for :ada:`Constraint_Error`.
 In the context of full exception